The Rise of Neurocounseling

 Neurocounseling in Practice

-• Trauma and PTSD: Neurocounseling helps heal the neurological disruptions caused by trauma, enabling clients to process their experiences in a safe and supportive way.
+• Trauma and PTSD: Applying brain-based insights to help clients process traumatic experiences in a supportive and structured way.

 The Future of Neurocounseling